stefward23/WebDevelopmentInfo/Docker/Build Dockerfile, image, container.md

-### Creates a Dockerfile that defines the environment for building the image
+### Create a Dockerfile that defines the environment for building the image
 Specifies the base image to use
 ```
 FROM <name_of_image>
 ```
-### Copies files from the source directory to the container’s destination directory
+### Copy files from the source directory to the container’s destination directory
 ```
 COPY <source> <destination>
 ```
-### Example: Copies files to nginx's default HTML directory (for a web server)
+### Example: Copy files to nginx's default HTML directory (for a web server)
 ```
 COPY <source_path> /usr/share/nginx/html
 ```
-### Exposes the specified port (optional, mainly for documentation)
+### Expose the specified port (optional, mainly for documentation)
 Tells Docker that the container listens on port 80
 ```
 EXPOSE 80